Kyoto Koka University ロゴ

 Entrance fee (first year) 70,000 yen 70,000 yen

-Dormitory fee (including meals and light, heating and water utilities) 450,000 yen 450,000 yen 900,000 yen
+Dormitory fee (including meals and utilities) 450,000 yen 450,000 yen 900,000 yen

-Students’ Voices
+Current Students' Voices

 Name

-WANG ZIHAN Born in China
+WANG Born in China

-Department Name
+Department

 Department of Health and Nutrition, National Registered Dietitian Training Course